crowdin/crowdin-cli/README.md

 - upload all your existing translations to Crowdin in minutes
 - integrate Crowdin with GIT, SVN, Mercurial, and other software

-It’s a cross-platform which runs in a terminal on Linux based and macOS operating systems or Command Prompt on Windows.
+This is a cross-platform and it runs in a terminal on Linux based and macOS operating systems or in Command Prompt on Windows.

 ## Table of Contents